TheSnowGuru/CSharpNinja-Python-NinjaTrader8-trading-api-connector-drag-n-drop/README.md

 Check versions: Python Ninja

 # C# PyNinjaTrader_API for NT8 & C# strategies.
 Easier then before.
-With the NinjaTrader_API make connection with MT4/5 broker.
+With the PyNinjaTrader_API make connection with MT4/5 broker.
 It can be done with every system using C# as coding language.
 Open, Close, Change, Delete  orders / positions.
 Retrieve account tick, candle info and many more.